Punit-Dethe/SideSurf/README.md

 ## 📥 Download & Install

 1. Click the "Download SideSurf" button above
-2. This will open Google Drive in your browser
+2. This will open Mega Drive in your browser
-3. Download the Application folder to your computer
+3. Click on Download button on top and select download as zip
 4. Unzip the downloaded file and Open the downloaded folder
 5. Run the `SideSurf Setup 1.0.0.exe` file to start the installation
 6. Follow the installation wizard instructions